Muttley/foundryvtt-dreams-and-machines/README.md

 # Dreams and Machines for Foundry VTT

+Dreams and Machines is a brand new RPG setting where people come together to rebuild their world following a catastrophic war.
+You will venture into a world of mystery and adventure, a world where slumbering mechs dot the landscape and people build their lives anew in the wreckage of paradise.
+Take on the role of one of the new tribes of humanity, an Archivist, Dreamer, Everan, River, or Spear, and forge a path for yourself and your people.

-**foundryvtt-dreams-and-machines** is a community contributed and maintained system for playing the [Dreams and Machines][1] RPG with the [Foundry VTT][2] virtual tabletop software produced with the explicit consent of [Modiphius Entertainment][3].
+This community contributed and maintained system for playing the [Dreams and Machines][1] RPG with the [Foundry VTT][2] virtual tabletop software has been produced with the explicit consent of [Modiphius Entertainment][3].

 Any copyright assets included in the system are used with the explicit consent of [Modiphius Entertainment][3].
-The **foundryvtt-dreams-and-machines** developer community holds no claim to these underlying copyrighted assets.
+The system developers hold no claim to these underlying copyrighted assets.

 ## Trello Board
 For an overview of in-progress tasks, see the [Project's Trello Board](https://trello.com/b/qr6yQfIl/foundry-dreams-and-machines).